UND-CSCI491/ndatlas/README.md

 ### Setup the NDATLAS service to run the webserver (Ubuntu 15.04 or newer)

 - Copy ndatlas.services to the services directory
- - `sudo cp /var/www/ndatlas/ndatlas.conf /lib/systemd/system`
+ - `sudo cp /var/www/ndatlas/ndatlas.service /etc/systemd/system`
+- Enable the service on startup
+ - `sudo systemctl enable ndatlas`

 ### Setup the NDATLAS service to run the webserver (Ubuntu 14.10 or earlier)